sign-language-processing/sign-language-processing.github.io/src/index.md

 or sign language recognition for sign language understanding.

-Unfortunately, the latest advances in language-based artificial intelligence, like machine translation and personal assistants, expect a spoken language input (text or transcribed speech), excluding around 200-to-300 different signed languages [@un2022] and up to 70 million deaf people [@who2021;@wfd2022].
+Unfortunately, the latest advances in language-based artificial intelligence, like machine translation and personal assistants, expect a spoken language input (text or transcribed speech), excluding around 200 to 300 different signed languages [@un2022] and up to 70 million deaf people [@who2021;@wfd2022].

 Throughout history, Deaf communities fought for the right to learn and use signed languages and for the public recognition of signed languages as legitimate ones.
 Indeed, signed languages are sophisticated communication modalities, at least as capable as spoken languages in all aspects, both linguistic and social.